Skip to content

 There are additives available to reduce water contamination in fuel but, if the problem is severe, then you may need to call a professional to flush the system or replace any faulty parts.

-Are there ways you can prevent your car from not starting in the cold?
+Are there ways you can help your car start when it's cold?

 A frozen car in the foreground in front of an open garage